yesh2612/student-webdev-labs/reflection.md

 4)  Were there other exercises that might have helped you learn this week’s topic a little better?
 A) I have learned new methods and how to use them.
 I derive satisfaction from finishing these assignments.

+08- Jquery
+1. Were you able to complete the exercises on your own, or did you use the videos or the solutions for help?
+A) The tutorial videos were instrumental in my completion of this exercise.

+2. How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?
+A) Every JavaScript exercise was beneficial, contributing to the improvement of my comprehension of the subject matter.

+3. Was there something that you wish had been explained better?
+A) While the lecture videos provided effective explanations of the concepts, applying them initially presented difficulties.
+Nevertheless, with consistent review of the lectures and multiple practice attempts, I attained a thorough understanding of the material.

+4. Were there other exercises that might have helped you learn this week’s topic a little better?
+A) I've acquired knowledge of new methods and their application, and completing these assignments brings me a sense of fulfillment.

 ### Accessibility
 01-HTML Lab Exercise